MamunVerse/nodejs-exprement/JavaScript-OOP/four-main-pillar.md

 <p>The definition of encapsulation is "the action of enclosing something in or as if a capsule".
 Encapsulation means that
 each object in your code should control its own state.
 State is the current "snapshot" of your object.</p>

+ ## 3. Inheritance
+ <p>The ability of creating a new class from an existing class.
+Inheritance is when an object acquires the property of another object.
+Inheritance allows a class to acquire the properties and behavior of another class.</p>